dotnet/AspNetCore.Docs/aspnet/tutorials/first-mvc-app/adding-controller.rst

 .. note:: The code above uses ``HtmlEncoder.Default.Encode`` to protect the app from malicious input (namely JavaScript).
 It also uses `Interpolated Strings <https://msdn.microsoft.com/en-us/library/dn961160.aspx>`__.

-.. note:: In Visual Studio 2015, when you are running without debugging (Ctl+F5), you don't need to build the app after changing the code.
+.. note:: In Visual Studio 2015, when you are running in IIS Express without debugging (Ctl+F5), you don't need to build the app after changing the code.
 Just save the file, refresh your browser and you can see the changes.

 Run your app and browse to: